Irene Ntale: Music

 She started singing at school and in the church choir where she also learned how to play the guitar.
 She used to perform at shows, singing other artists' songs, until she went to Swangz Avenue.
 Ntale has had hit songs since, like "Gyobera", "Love letter" a collaboration with Bebe Cool, "Stay with me", "Nkubukinze" and "Olindaba".

-She has been hosted on Focus on Africa (TV programme).
+She has been hosted on Focus on Africa.
 She is the campaign ambassador for the Red Card to Drunk Driving campaign by Uganda Breweries Limited.

-Universal Music Records
+Universal Music records

 In early 2019, after numerous visits to Lagos, Nigeria, it was rumored that Ntale was negotiating a deal with Universal Music Group Nigeria, and on 21 August 2019, she signed a record deal with Universal Music Group Nigeria, making her the first Ugandan artiste to be signed to the record label.
-The company posted a welcome message to Ntale on their official Instagram page stating “Welcome to the Family!!
-Uganda’s 1st Lady @irene_ntale The journey has begun…”.
+The company posted a welcome message to Ntale on their official Instagram page stating "Welcome to the Family!!
+Uganda’s 1st Lady @irene_ntale The journey has begun…".

-Ntale released her debut single under the Universal Music imprint titled, Nyamba, a song in her local dialect, which means, "Help Me".
+Ntale released her debut single under the Universal Music imprint, titled "Nyamba", a song in her local dialect, which means "Help Me".